How GROBID works

 In practice, the size of GROBID training data is smaller than the ones of CERMINE (Tkaczyk et al., 2015) by a factor 30 to 100, and smaller than ScienceParse 2 by a factor 2500 to 10000.
 Still GROBID provides comparable or better accuracy scores.
 To help to ensure high-quality training data, we develop detailed annotation guidelines to remove as much as possible disagreements/inconsistencies regarding the annotation decision.
 The training data is reviewed regularly.
 We do not use double-blind annotation with reconciliation and do not compute Inter Annotator Agreement (as we should), because the average size of the annotation team is under 2 :)

-As the training data is crafted for accuracy and coverage, it is strongly biased by undersampling non-edge cases.
-Our labeled data cannot be used for evaluation.
-Evaluations of GROBID models are thus done with separate and stable holdout sets from publishers, which follow more realistic distributions of document variations.
+As the training data is crafted for accuracy and coverage, training data is strongly biased by undersampling non-edge cases.
+Or to rephrase it maybe more clearly: the less "informative" training examples, which are the most common ones, are less represented in our training data.
+Because of this bias, our manually labeled data cannot be used for evaluation.
+Evaluations of GROBID models are thus done with separated and stable holdout sets from publishers, which follow more realistic distributions of document variations.

 Our evaluation approach, however, raises two main issues: